limepepper/raspberry-pi-factory-reset/README.md

 which has a `/boot/factory_reset` utility which can be used to reset the pi remotely over ssh back to the pristine installation state.

+The factory reset causes the rPi to reboot to a recovery partition, upon which it restores the original root partition, and then reboots back to the fresh installation.

 ## Usage

 :warning: Factory-resetting will delete any data off the root partition during